Self-Management and Recovery Training (SMART) Offers a Road to Recovery

-How does SMART Recovery work?
+How Does Our SMART Recovery Program Work?

-1. Building and maintaining motivation.
+1. Building and maintaining motivation

 These tools teach self-empowerment and self-reliance and encourage members to lean on each other to stay motivated to stay sober.

-2. Coping with urges.
+2. Coping with urges

-3. Managing thoughts, feelings, and behaviors.
+3. Managing thoughts, feelings, and behaviors

 By providing safe, science-based support, the SMART program teaches participants the tools and techniques necessary for self-directed change.